PyGreSQL/PyGreSQL/docs/contents/pg/module.rst

 This function can be used to specify the decimal mark used by PyGreSQL to interpret PostgreSQL monetary values.
 The default value is '.' as a decimal point.
-This value is not adapted automatically to the locale used by PostGreSQL, so if you are dealing with a database set to a locale that uses a ``','`` instead of ``'.'`` as the decimal point, then you need to call ``set_decimal(',')`` to have PyGreSQL interpret monetary values correctly.
+This value is not adapted automatically to the locale used by PostgreSQL, so if you are dealing with a database set to a locale that uses a ``','`` instead of ``'.'`` as the decimal point, then you need to call ``set_decimal(',')`` to have PyGreSQL interpret monetary values correctly.
 If you don't want money values to be converted